 Warning: when recording starts, this setting will clear any previously recorded audio.
 This includes starting recording automatically from this setting.

-This Node currently has an audio output that plays back the recorded audio during project playback.
+Plays back the recorded audio during project playback.
 However, it’s in the process of being removed in favor of another playback mechanism.
 Avoid using it in new projects if possible.

 Currently, this Node records into memory.
 For longer recordings, with a high channel count and/or high sample rate, it may result in significant memory use.